hyperledger/fabric-ca/docs/source/users-guide.rst

 This section describes the Fabric CA server.

 You may initialize the Fabric CA server before starting it.
-This provides an opportunity for you to generate a default configuration file but to review and customize its settings before starting it.
+This provides an opportunity for you to generate a default configuration file that can be reviewed and customized before starting the server.

 The Fabric CA server's home directory is determined as follows:
   - if the ``FABRIC_CA_SERVER_HOME`` environment variable is set, use